 In June 2006, BNDES Participacoes SA, the investment arm of the state development bank, made a capital injection of 1.46 billion reais in JBS, the world’s biggest beef producer.

 In 2009, JBS sold 3.48 billion reais in convertible bonds to BNDES to fund the acquisition of Greeley, Colorado-based Pilgrim’s Pride Corp.
-(PPC) and Bertin SA.
+(PPC:US) and Bertin SA.
 BNDES almost doubled its JBS stake last year by converting the debt into stock.

 JBS is the biggest unit of J&F, founded by the Batista family in 1994, and has grown to include units in health, farming, education, reforestation, and banking.

 BNDES approved 2.7 billion reais in financing for Eldorado Celulose e Papel, also a J&F unit, to be used to build the world’s largest pulp factory, according to an e-mailed statement last June.